wanqing1/ThriftStoreApp/README.md

 ## Phase 4: Task 3
 To improve the diagram, I would probably create an interface for ThriftStore and ItemsPurchased, since both of them have a method that adds an item into an ArrayList and a method that removes an item from the ArrayList.
 However, that could make the application less straightforward, so it is a bit hard to name this interface.
+It would also reduce coupling if I refactor itemsInStoreToJson() and itemsPurchasedToJson() into one method in this interface.
+This method will take a list as parameter and return it as a JSONArray with every element turned into JSONObject.

 ## References
 - Carter, P. (2021, October). *JsonSerializationDemo*.
 GitHub.